-8.4 Solar PV generation
+7.4 Solar PV generation

-Our solar PV generation forecasts show a similar growth trend to FES in the short-term, with a slightly faster uptake in the SPD Steady Progression scenario, as shown in Figure 29.
+Our solar PV generation forecasts show a faster uptake in the short-term, as shown in Figure 29.
 This is driven by the number of known generation projects that are in development.

 In the medium to longer term, growth in renewable energy sources is expected to significantly increase to reach 50% of the energy for Scotland's heat, transport and electricity.
 This growth is expected to also increase with increased support from the Scottish Government on small scale generation and storage in buildings, set out in their Update to the Climate Change Plan.
-These targets translate into slightly faster uptakes across the scenarios.
+These targets translate into slightly faster uptakes across the lower scenarios.